 - 2. Under artifacts in Task 3 it states: "Materials that document the plan's coherence, integration, and/or differentiation, addressing two of the three above characteristics."
 What are the distinctions among these three characteristics?

 Coherence refers to the connection of all aspects of the professional development (an appropriate plan and strategies, the choice of colleagues, and the impact of the plan) and how well these components blend together.

 Integration refers to how well the professional development is embedded into practice.

 Differentiation refers to the modification of the plan or strategies to impact individual situations of colleagues.

-Since many programs require more than a year to evolve, you may use materials from the previous two years for any one of the tasks.
-If you are thinking about using something you have already created (e.g., a graduate classwork project) and adjusting it for your response, be sure it is very closely aligned with the task.
-Sometimes using completed class projects as submissions can result in responses that miss key points of a task.
+First and foremost, remember that Task 5 assesses your ability to improve colleagues' (a minimum of two) collaboration and interaction in their work with families and the community.
+You may use materials from the previous two years for any one of the tasks.
+However, if you are thinking about using something you have already created (e.g., a graduate classwork project) and adjusting it for your response, be sure you have evidence of how you helped at least two colleagues improve their ability to collaborate and interact with families and the community during this time.
 Any submission must closely align with the Teacher Leadership guiding prompts.

 Yes, you must obtain a signed permission form for the use of any materials you submit as artifacts that are not created solely by you.
 Even though the names are redacted, the materials are not solely yours, and the permission form acknowledges that the individual has released the material(s) for use in this assessment.

-No. To verify that your task has been submitted, refer to the Status column on the task chart on your assessment home page.
+Yes.
+You also can verify that your task has been submitted by referring to the Status column on the task chart on your assessment home page.
 A status of "Completed" means that the task has been submitted.

 No. Once a task has been submitted, you can no longer make changes.
 You will be able to view your response in read-only format.